Mayors From Colorado's 2 Largest Cities Call For Changes To Proposed Fentanyl Bill

 “We can’t allow someone to walk around with enough fentanyl which basically equates to 2,000 bullets in their pocket to harm people,” he said.

-Colorado Springs Mayor John Suthers announced he is joining Mayor Hancock and others arguing the bill is inadequate when it comes to addressing the fentanyl crisis.
+Colorado Springs Mayor John Suthers announced he is joining Hancock and others in arguing that the bill is inadequate when it comes to addressing the fentanyl crisis.
 Suthers says any amount of fentanyl is unsafe and the penalties should reflect that.

 “To send a message about the seriousness of this epidemic we have to have very harsh consequences and that is not something they have accomplished with this bill,” Suthers said.

-One mayor is a long-standing Republican with a history as a prosecutor; the other an established Democrat with years of experience running the states largest city, now on common ground.
+One mayor, Suthers, is a long-standing Republican with a history as a prosecutor; the other (Hancock) an established Democrat with years of experience running the state’s largest city, and they’re now on common ground.